 Section 16(a) of the Securities Exchange Act of 1934 requires directors and executive officers and persons who own more than ten percent of the Company's Common Stock to report their ownership and any changes in that ownership to the Securities and Exchange Commission.
-The Company believes that all Section 16(a) filing requirements applicable to its directors, executive officers and greater than ten percent beneficial owners were met for 2010, except that one individual filed one Form 4 to report Common Stock transactions late.
+The Company believes that all Section 16(a) filing requirements applicable to its directors, executive officers and greater than ten percent beneficial owners were met for 2011, except that one individual filed one Form 4 to report Common Stock transactions late and one individual filed one Form 5 to report Common Stock transactions that should have been reported earlier.